 Jaén city is the beautiful capital province of Jaén, in the northern part of Andalucia.
 Surrounded by endless landscapes of olive groves, Jaen is famous for its INCREDIBLE olive oil – aka, liquid gold.
 Jaén is recognized as the “Olive Oil Capital of the World” and is a leading oil producer.

-Among the olive oil and dreamlike landscapes, Jaén is home to the largest number of castles, fortresses, and spaces in Spain.
+Among the olive oil and the dreamiest landscapes, Jaén is home to the largest number of castles, fortresses, and spaces in Spain.
 In this provincial capital, you will find a stunning Renaissance Cathedral, Moorish Baths, the Palace of Cobaleda Nicuesa, and more.

 The Jaén Cathedral is an extension of the UNESCO World Heritage Site, Renaissance Monumental Ensembles of Úbeda and Baeza.
 This massive 16th-century cathedral, created by architect Andrea Vandelvira, is a “Paradigm of Renaissance architecture” – making it a must-visit!